 Minimum recommended data products

 Of the many different data products produced by the calibration pipeline, a subset has been identified as essential for extracting the intended science from the data.
 These are termed the "minimum recommended products" (MRP).
 The selection of data products that are included in this set depends upon the instrument used to obtain the data, and its configuration and operating mode.
-Generally, products in the MRP include the lowest-level science product for which the instrumental signature has been removed along with the associated data products, but exclude calibration, preview, and certain ancillary products.
+Generally, products in the MRP include the lowest-level calibrated science product (i.e., those for which the instrumental signature has been removed) along with the associated data products, but exclude calibration reference files, preview images, and guide-star data products.

-The MRP checkbox in the Download Manager must be de-selected in order to view or retrieve raw or intermediate-level data products.
+The MRP checkbox in the Download Manager must be de-selected in order to retrieve raw or intermediate-level data products, and ancillary products.

 MAST Discovery Portal

-MAST implements various protocols of the Virtual Observatory (VO) including those for image, table, and spectral data access, and the Common Archive Observation Model (CAOM) that describes the core services offered by MAST.
-These are the mechanisms by which MAST data can be searched and retrieved by VO-aware applications, and conversely, the mechanisms for the Discovery Portal application to discover, retrieve, and operate on data not hosted in MAST.
+MAST implements various protocols of the Virtual Observatory (VO) including those for image, table, and spectral data access.
+As part of these protocals, MAST core services operate using the Common Archive Observation Model (CAOM).
+As a result, MAST data can be searched and retrieved by VO-aware applications.

-The JWST engineering database service provides an archival repository of engineering telemetry, including temperatures and other time-dependent status information, about the science instruments and the spacecraft itself.
-Telemetry associated with specific measurements vs. time are tagged by mnemonics which, in practice, are rather opaque to non-specialist users.
-Of the roughly 23,000 archived mnemonics, nearly 15,550 of them can be queried, visualized, and downloaded by general users through a Portal interface.
+Data associated with the thousands of engineering telemetry points on JWST are stored in the Engineering Database.
+The data take the form of timeseries, and they may be searched with the AUI by means of an identifier, or mnemonic.
+Most of them can be queried, visualized, and downloaded by general users through a MAST Portal interface.
 Users may access the engineering database via a direct link to the query interface or, after querying the Portal for science data, through a link on each row of a search results table.
 See the JWST Engineering Database Browser for details.

 Engineering data are obtained contemporaneously, but are not packaged with, the science data.
 Rather, EDB data are searched by mnemonic and a time range which spans the interval of the science exposure(s) of interest.
 The data files are provided in CSV format, which can be read by a wide variety of software applications, including MS Excel.
 The following tutorial may help first-time users of the EDB interface: